-- Get mileage on your playing.
+- Get mileage in your playing.

 If you didn’t read about the first four in the other two blogs, please go and check them out.
 It’ll help you to connect the dots to what I’m going to share here.

 Well, it is, especially in music.
 People like to work with people they like, period.
-It doesn’t matter if you’re in music, have your own product business or serve in government work.
+It doesn’t matter if you’re in music, are selling your own products or work in a government job.
 People want to work with people they like.

 When rehearsing or performing the can-do attitude is critical.
-More opportunities will come if your drummer attitude is, “I want to do this!
-I want to make it work, whatever it takes.”
+More opportunities will come if your drummer attitude is, “I want to do this.
+I want to make this music sound great, whatever it takes.”

-I want to share something interesting.
 People in the music community say this one thing a lot about me and it’s unsolicited.
 Audience members, club owners, recording session engineers, fellow musicians and many others say they think of me as, as “the positive one.”
 I’m the upbeat person.
 I lift up the room when I walk into it.
 That’s good because that’s who I really am and it’s who I want to be.